GoogleContainerTools/kpt-functions-sdk/docs/develop.md

 gcloud container clusters create $USER-1-14-alpha --enable-kubernetes-alpha --cluster-version=latest --region=us-central1-a --project <PROJECT>
 gcloud container clusters get-credentials $USER-1-14-alpha --zone us-central1-a --project <PROJECT>
 ```

-The second command will update your `~/.kube/config`, so no need to set the env variable.

 ### Working with CRDs